-Striped Bark Scorpions have a non-lethal yet painful sting that heals on its own, which is good news since they are found indoors almost as often as outside.
+Striped Bark Scorpions have a non-lethal, but still painful sting that heals on its own, which is good news since their indoor exploits increase the likelihood of encountering one.

 Striped Bark Scorpions are wandering hunters and can be found anywhere outdoors.
 They climb trees, fence posts, and wood piles.
-They crawl under rocks, tent flaps and fallen trees.
+They crawl under rocks, tent flaps, and fallen trees.
 They crawl into empty shoes, sleeping bags, and homes.
-They can be seen crawling on floors, walls and in corners.
-At night, a phosphorescent light can illuminate their bodies, making them visible with yellow-ish glow.
+They can be seen crawling on floors, walls, and in corners.
 Habitats ranging from woodlands to deserts are home for the Striped Bark Scorpion.
-Water sources like sinks and tubs inside a human home are regrettably also attractive.
+Water sources like sinks and tubs inside a human home are also attractive.
+At night, a phosphorescent light can illuminate their bodies, making them visible with a pale glow.

 Scientific Name: Centruroides vittatus